UniMath/agda-unimath/src/foundation/type-duality.lagda.md

 ### Characterizing equality in `type-polynomial-endofunctor-UU` over locally small `A`

-We characterize equality in `type-polynomial-endofunctor-UU` over locally small `A` in terms of the fibers of `map-type-duality`, as will be defined in the next section.

 ```agda
 module _
   {l l1 : Level} {A : UU l1} (H : is-locally-small l A)